 You Have to Know Where You Have Been

-In Order to Know Where You Are Going
+In Order to Know Where You Are Going.
+This is where your Year End Review becomes critical.

 NO DOUBT, at the beginning of this year, your head was swimming with possibilities; plans for change, new beginnings, resolutions, promises, and undoubtedly commitments that you vowed not to break.
 In the words of Wendy Williams, “How you doin’?”
 Are you where you thought you would be?
 If you are, I am proud of you.
 If not, the question you have to ask yourself is why not?
 What got in the way?
 What have you learned over the past year, and how will you apply that knowledge to your life moving forward?

 If you’re anything like me, you know that you have a purpose.
 You know that you were placed on this earth for a reason, not to just suck up air.
 Your destiny has been identified.
 It’s up to you to walk it out.
-If you look at where you are, you have to ask the question, “am I doing what I was sent here to do?”
-If your answer leads to frustration and disappointment, let that be your nudge to chart a course that will position you on the right path.
-Your “Year in Review” is the first step in identifying your current position and will provide you with the motivation you need to move in the direction that is needed to set you on the right course.
+If you look at where you are, you have to ask, “am I doing what I was sent here to do?”
+If your answer leads to frustration and disappointment, let that be your nudge to chart a course that will put you on the right path.
+Your “Year End Review” is the first step in identifying your current position and will give you the motivation you need to move in the direction that is needed to set you on the right course.

-If you have been keeping a journal over the past year, re-visiting your past journal entries will make it easy to pull information regarding events that have occurred.
+If you have been keeping a journal over the past year, re-visiting your past journal entries will make it easy to pull information on events that have occurred.

 - Pull out events and occurrences; i.e., job changes, job losses, endings and beginnings, anything that is relevant to things that have happened over the past year.
 This is not the time to dwell on the emotional aspect, merely the occurrence.